-- When assessment validation and/or moderation will occur - Which units of competency/modules will be the focus of the activity in proportion to associated risk - Who will lead and participate in validation and/or moderation activities including external validators - How the outcomes of these activities will be documented. - How lessons learnt from assessment validation and/or moderation will be acted upon
+- When assessment validation will occur - Which units of competency/modules will be the focus of the activity in proportion to associated risk? - Who will lead and participate in validation and/validation judgement activities including external validators? - How the outcomes of these activities will be documented. - How lessons learnt from assessment validation will be acted upon